Jason-Jorgensen/README_Generator/README.md

   To run tests, run the following command:

-  npm test
+  Run node test.js in the terminal

   ## Questions
-  If you have any questions please email me at jasoncjorgensen@gmail.com.
+  If you have any questions please email me at Email@email.com.

-  Also, please see my [GitHub](https://github.com/Jason-Jorgensen)
+  Also, please see my [GitHub](https://github.com/User Name)